 Sometimes in life we just have to take a deep breath and move on to better things.
-Whether it's a relationship turning sour or those slim fit jeans from five years ago that you still can't get back into.
-Sometimes you just need to accept that it's time for a change and move on to a new job.
+Perhaps now's time for a change and for you to move on to a new job.

 1. You're losing a sense of who you are